Daniel-Chin/Python_Lib/readme.md

 Fixed Issues:
     1. If you wanna scroll up, you don't need to input() anymore!
     2. Multi-line code continuation is implemented!
     3. If input command is longer than terminal width, camera rolls.
+Future:
+    1. Consider adding a dynamic `return` feature.

 ## count.py
 For counting votes and ranking the counts.